reyestyh/tp/docs/UserGuide.md

   * Example: `Hans Bo` will match `Bo Hans`.
 * Partial matches are allowed.
   * Example: `Han` will match `Hans`.
-* This command does not support searching for the role prefix `r/`
+* This command does not support searching for the role prefix `r/`, and does not search the role field.

 </box>